The following instructions are for ОС Ubuntu Linux 20.04.

 sudo chmod +x mc

-- Configure the connection to MinIO:
+- Configure an alias to MinIO:

 ./mc alias set minio http://minio-server.your_domain:9000 elma365user SecretPassword